 REMOTE LEARNING OFFER

-On 1st October 2020 the Department for Education (DfE) published a directive under the coronavirus act 2020, which states that all state-funded school age children must be provide “immediate access to remote education”.
-The DfE made clear within the Directive that “schools have a legal duty to provide remote education for state-funded, school-age children unable to attend school due to coronavirus (Covid-19)”.
+This renews the initial directive under the Coronavirus Act 2020 which stated that all state-funded school age children must be provided with “immediate access to remote education”.
+The DfE makes clear within both directives that “schools have a legal duty to provide remote education for state-funded, school-age children unable to attend school due to coronavirus (Covid-19)”.

-Please click on the link below for our remote learning offer.Add Remote Learning Offer Here
+Please click on the link below for our remote learning offer.

 COVID-19 PREMIUM GRANT

 The government announced £1 billion of funding to support children and young people to catch up lost time after school closure.
 This is especially important for the most vulnerable and disadvantaged backgrounds.
-This funding includes:
+This funding included the following:

-- a one-off universal £650 million catch up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time
+- a one-off universal £650 million catch up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time; and

-- a £350 million National Tutoring Programme to provide additional, targeted support for those children and young people who need the most help, which includes:
+- a £350 million National Tutoring Programme to provide additional, targeted support for those children and young people who need the most help, which includes the following:

-School allocations will be calculated on a per pupil basis.
+School allocations are calculated on a per pupil basis.

-St John’s CE Primary school will receive £80 for each pupil in Year Reception to Year 6, inclusive.
+St John’s CE Primary School will receive £80 for each pupil in Year Reception to Year 6, inclusive.
 A total of £16,720.
 Please click on the link below for our Covid Catch Up Grant Report.